techmo-pl/dictation-client/python/README.md

 ```
 then confirm your choice.

-Use Python 3 with virtual environment and install required packages (supported Python versions are: 3.5, 3.6, 3.7, 3.8, 3.9):
+Use Python 3 with virtual environment and install required packages (supported Python versions are: 3.6, 3.7, 3.8, 3.9, 3.10):

 ```
-python3 -m venv .env
+python3 -m venv .venv
-.\.env\Scripts\activate
+.\.venv\Scripts\activate
 pip install -r requirements.txt
 ```